 You’re done now.
 Your phone will automatically reboot and may take some time on the first boot.
 You can later add a new Google account and get started with a fresh factory reset device.

-If for some reason you don’t like the above method you can skip to the 2nd method as instructed below.
+If, for some reason, you don’t like the above method, you can skip to the second method as instructed below.

-In case you’ve got FRP locked device, you may try our online unlock service to remove Google account from your Samsung phone.
+In case you’ve got an FRP-locked device, you may try our online unlock service to remove the Google account from your Samsung phone.

 Thanks for reading.
 I hope you’ve found this step-by-step guide helpful.
-Do let us know and share your experience in the comment section below.
-For more quality tutorials and guides keep visiting.
+Please let us know and share your experience in the comment section below.
+For more quality tutorials and guides, keep visiting.

 Hello, I'm Imran Aftab, a tech enthusiast using Android, iOS, and Windows.
 Hardware expert for Gaming & Crypto mining rigs.
 I have been writing on tech since 2013, starting with ohguideme, then Androidcentral.
 I have written and published several guides and tutorials on how to root Android, flash custom ROM, recovery, and jailbreak iPhone, and have written several guides on how to bypass FRP.
 I also worked in a phone repair shop, so I have pretty good experience with mobile software and troubleshooting.
 So, all the guides you see here have been tested and confirmed to work.